sanand0/forms/README.md

 - Search
 - Add types for numbers and dates.
 Store numbers as numbers, dates as getTime(), etc

 - App builder.
 Pure Javascript.
+Just use a JSON editor.

 - Authentication
 - Access control